Alunchik/WebFlux-Server/README.md

 ## How to startup:
-Create postgres database with name rksp7
+1. Create postgres database with name rksp7
+2. You can start unit-tests from folder test
+3. There is also postman collection you can import and use requests to test the application